 I would say that if you're serious enough to have a dedicated room for JUST your stereo, you can have a better room than our reference room was at one time with all the treatment., and do it for nothing.
 If you HAVE to have a home theater using a big screen TV and stereo together in the same room, then this diagonal setup will largely reduce some of the imaging problems provided you locate the TV as far back in the corner as possible.

-Below is a picture of the same end of the room as you saw earlier above, completely rebuilt.
+Figure 4 shows a picture of the same end of the room as you saw earlier above, completely rebuilt.